sargentJE/myaccess-email-campaign/emails/email04_webinar-main-invite.md

 Hi {{first_name}},

-Remember the donation form with the 94 Lighthouse score that a blind user couldn't complete?
+Remember the donation form with the 94 Lighthouse score that a screen reader user couldn't complete?

 We're running a free session in January where we'll show exactly what happened – the automated report vs the real user experience, side by side.